timbertson/fetlock/README.md

 It **fet**ches **lock**file implementations.
 Also a fetlock is a flexible muscle found on horses and other quadrupeds.

-## Why did you start this?
+## Why did you build this?

-I've built one such tool, [opam2nix][].
+I've built one such tool before, [opam2nix][].
 It takes [opam][] packages and generates nix expressions.
 I suspect this is one of the more complex tools, because opam packages are crazy expressive.

 Even so, `opam2nix` is not brilliant.
-It works well enough, but the nix API can be cumbersome and it's hard to tweak the solver's behaviour.
+It works well enough, but the nix API can be cumbersome and it doesn't support things like development / test dependencies.
 I'd like to improve that, but the thought of reimplementing this advanced functionality into every such tool is exhausting.
 I've _also_ used many other tools (`bundix`, `node2nix`, etc) and found _them_ lacking.

 In parallel, I've also wanted to build [esy][] packages with nix.
 I could bolt that onto `opam2nix` since they're both implemented in OCaml, but that doesn't feel right.
 If I'm going to build another tool, I might as well build The Last One I'll Ever Need To Build.